-Each member of this course is expected to maintain a:
+Each member of this course is expected to maintain:

-- Professional and respectful attitude during all course activities, including lectures, labs, and online activity. - Personal calendar/schedule/organizer to ensure that all course activities are completed and due dates are met. - Collection of class notes recorded independently based on concepts covered in lectures and labs (students registered with Accessibility Services requiring a class note-taker will have access to this accommodation). - Familiarity with the University's policy on Academic Integrity (see: the section entitled Academic Integrity, above, and the Code of Behaviour on Academic Matters). - Familiarity with the University policy on Conflict of Interest and Close Personal Relationships.
+- A professional and respectful attitude during all course activities, including lectures, labs, and online activity. - A personal calendar/schedule/organizer to ensure that all course activities are completed and due dates are met. - Backup copies of all work.
+Electronic backups should be maintained (ideally in real time) to circumvent technology failures that would otherwise prevent completion of assignments on time.
+Note that all UofT students are provided with 1 TB of cloud-based storage on the Office365 OneDrive platform (hosted by Microsoft Canada).
+All students are encouraged to maintain a live backup copy of their work using this secure, cloud-based platform. - A collection of class notes recorded independently based on concepts covered in lectures and labs (students registered with Accessibility Services requiring a class note-taker will have access to this accommodation). - Familiarity with the University's policy on Academic Integrity (see: the section entitled Academic Integrity, above, and the Code of Behaviour on Academic Matters). - Familiarity with the University policy on Conflict of Interest and Close Personal Relationships.
 Note that a conflict of interest arises when your personal interests conflict with your responsibilities as a student of the University.
 For example, if you have, or have had, a familial, sexual, or otherwise close relationship with a member of the teaching staff, you will almost inevitably be in a conflict-of-interest situation, which may affect your academic performance.
-Please disclose any potential conflicts-of-interest to the Course Instructor and/or Department Chair as soon as possible.

-• Familiarity with the University policy on Sexual Violence and Sexual Harassment.
-Note that sexual violence is any sexual act or act targeting a person's sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person's consent.
+Please disclose any potential conflicts-of-interest to the Course Instructor and/or Department Chair as soon as possible. - Familiarity with the University policy on Sexual Violence and Sexual Harassment Note that sexual violence is any sexual act or act targeting a person's sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person's consent.
 All members of the University community should have the ability to study, work, and live in an environment free from sexual violence and sexual harassment.